Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 - No extended cuff leaves wrist exposed

-With a dual layer fabric on the top of the hand and a brushed interior, plus ColdGear infrared lining, the Under Armour ColdGear golf gloves will keep your hands warm in all but the most brutal conditions.
+Under Armour love to pack a ton of technology into all of their products (just take a look at our guide on the best Under Armour golf shoes) and it's clear these gloves are no different.
+With a dual-layer fabric on the top of the hand and a brushed interior, plus ColdGear infrared lining, the Under Armour ColdGear gloves are one of the best golf gloves because they will keep your hands warm in all but the most brutal conditions.
 ColdGear technology has been developed to help your body absorb and retain body heat.

-Sold in pairs, the gloves’ soft leather palm offers great feel and a sleek finish.
+Sold in pairs, the gloves’ soft leather palm offers an excellent feel and a sleek finish.
 It may not provide the best grip in the wettest weather, but it’s generally pretty durable and robust.

 + Wind and water repellent